5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Download the attached .plist
 - Open it with a plist editor
 - Copy the patches located under Booter > Patch into clipboard and paste them into your OpenCore config at the same location
 - Do the same for the Kernel Patches.
-Enable additional patches if required (for Sandy Brige for example)
+Enable additional patches if required (for Sandy Bridge for example)
 - Add [**FeatureUnlock.kext**](https://github.com/acidanthera/FeatureUnlock) to enable Content Caching.
 - Save config
 - Reboot.